 Without browser-based controls such as \acroc, the latter is possible irrespective of privacy-enhancing extensions.

-{\bf Tracking and Fingerprinting.} \texttt{Monitored} cookies rely on cryptographic keys to tie a cookie to a browser.
-However, as keys are generated per site, they cannot be used to track the user across different domains.
+{\bf Tracking and Fingerprinting.} \texttt{Monitored} cookies rely on symmetric keys to tie a cookie to a browser.
+However, as keys are generated per site, they cannot be used to track the user across domains.
 It is also possible to generate keys per origin to limit tracking within a single site, e.g., similar to browsers' origin isolation \cite{chromium_origin_iso}.
 We note that, as session cookies contain the user's authenticated ID, they identify the user.
-Thus, irrespective of \acroc, while a single session cookie is only valid for a single session, multiple session cookies can still track the user across sessions.
-However, it is also possible to update/refresh the keys for each session to prevent their use for cross-session tracking.
+Thus, irrespective of \acroc, multiple session cookies can track the user across sessions.
+However, it is possible to update/refresh the keys for each session to prevent their use for cross-session tracking.
 These keys could also allow individual sites to track users across browsing contexts.
 This can be prevented by generating keys per site and context rather than per site alone.
 However, this would incur additional runtime and storage costs.